vijusuren/my-MS2/README.md

 - The Header section will have Introduction of the game, How to play instructions, Moves and match counter.
 - The timer to show the game timing in minutes and seconds.
 - The star counter (which will show 3 stars for less than 14 moves, 2 stars for moves between 14 and 22, and 1 star for moves more than 23).
 - The first page memory game will be on Home page.
-The second page will be Animal Info contains some some information about animal.
+The second page will be Animal Info contains some  information about animal.
 - The last page will be the contact page to give the feedback about the game and website.
 - The footer section will be fixed at the bottom having link to social network.